groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.utils/memorycleaner/_index.md

 ```

-Safely clears Heap memory from ThreadLocal instances for current thread
+Safely clears heap memory from thread-local instances for the current thread.